kevin-glare/spacefix/README.md

 # Spacefix
-Simple gem designed to prevent extra whitespace from sneaking into string field.
+Simple gem for validate and removing whitespace into string fields.

 ## Installation